This summer, children across the country will be enjoying their local parks, getting exercise, fresh air, and perhaps even some sunshine!

 Support a local petition

-Local supporters of the campaign have already set up local petitions in Bristol, Lambeth and Merton.
-If you live and work in one of these areas, please sign it now by clicking on the appropriate link.
-If there isn’t yet a petition to your local council, why not set one up?
+If there hasn't yet been a petition to your local council, why not set one up?
 It’s quick and easy, and we can help you.
 Click here to get started.

 Write to your local council

 Ask your council to provide water fountains in your local parks.
-It only takes a minute using our simple online action, which you can use to email your councillors directly or to help you write a letter to post.
+It only takes a minute using our simple online action, which you can use to email your councillors directly.

 Keep in touch

-We’ll be sending email updates on the campaign each month throughout the summer.
+We send out email updates about the campaign around once a month.
 Sign up now so you don’t miss out.

 Make local news!